JiaoranWang/Reconfigurable_Antenna_NearField_DistribAnalysis/README.md

 This repository provides the analysis code used for the near-field coupling and surface current distribution evaluation of a reconfigurable antenna system.
 The code processes exported `.aedtplt` files from **Ansys HFSS** and implements two quantitative analysis procedures:

 1. **Electrical Field Analysis Model (_ROI-based near-field evaluation_)**
-2. **Current Distribution Analysis Model (_PIN diode-region current concentration and flow-direction evaluation_)**

-These tools are developed to support the **electromagnetic interpretation** of radiation and coupling behavior under different reconfigurable modes:
-The electrical field (E-field) distributions of Tx–Rx antenna system with a homogeneous phantom and the surface current distribution (J-surf) of the Rx antenna are evaluated.

-## Features

 - Parse scalar and vector `.aedtplt` files exported from Ansys HFSS
 - Extract electric-field data inside a selected region of interest (ROI)
 - Compute: